 - a) An employee will be replaced with another eligible employee of equal rank and qualification whenever possible.
 When a replacement of equal rank and qualification is not available, an employee in the next lower rank in that division or promotional series will be hired.
-Emergency Medical Services (EMS) Captains may work overtime as a firefighter, paramedic or EMS Captain. - b) Employees shall have the option to be called for overtime while on vacation, holiday, compensatory time off, or exchange of time.
-Employees who are off-duty as a result of an exchange of time will be eligible to accept an overtime assignment only if no other eligible personnel in their position have accepted.
+Emergency Medical Services (EMS) Captains may work overtime as a firefighter, paramedic or EMS Captain. - Employees shall have the option to be called for overtime while on vacation, holiday, compensatory time off, or exchange of time.